 By Easter in Year 1 the majority of children will have learnt all sets of sounds and be able to segment and blend these for reading in preparation for the phonics screening assessment.

-Pure pronunciation of the sounds is very important in phonics.
-The link below gives examples of each of the pure sounds.
+The links below gives examples of each of the pure sounds.